parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 Network template specify which PVC networks the virtual machine will be bound to, as well as the method used to calculate MAC addresses for VM interfaces.
 Networks are specified by their VNI ID within PVC.

-A template requires at least one network VNI to be valid, and is created in two stages.
-First, `pvc provisioner template add` adds the template itself, along with the optional MAC template.
-Second, `pvc provisioner template vni add` adds a VNI into the network template.
-VNIs are always shown and created in the order added; to move networks around they must be removed then re-added in the proper order.
+A network template requires at least one network VNI to be valid, and is created in two stages.
+First, `pvc provisioner template network add` adds the template itself, along with the optional MAC template.
+Second, `pvc provisioner template network vni add` adds a VNI into the network template.
+VNIs are always shown and created in the order added; to move networks around they must be removed then re-added in the proper order; this will not affect existing VMs provisioned with the template.

 In some cases, it may be useful for the administrator to specify a static MAC address pattern for a set of VMs, for instance if they must get consistent DHCP reservations between rebuilds.
 Such a MAC address template can be specified when adding a new network template, using a standardized layout and set of interpolated variables.
 This is an optional feature; if no MAC template is specified, VMs will be configured with random MAC addresses for each interface at deploy time.